The wisconsin delegation

 Wisconsin is not a gender-diverse congressional delegation for its size but has had two members serve in the military, one of whom had five combat tours of duty.

-Of the ten members in the 2022-2023 class, two are female, eight are male, and one is of minority representation.
+Of the ten members, two are female, eight are male, and one is of minority representation.

-The average tenure for the delegation currently is 3.9 terms, assuming everyone completes their service through the end of 2024.
-The longest-serving member has been in Congress for ten terms.
+The average tenure for the delegation currently is 4.4 terms, assuming everyone completes their service through the end of 2026.
+The longest-serving member has been in Congress for eleven terms.

-One member of the Wisconsin delegation is a freshman.
-One of the Senators is up for re-election in 2024.
+No member of the Wisconsin delegation is a freshman.
+Neither of the Senators is up for re-election in 2024.

 When you look at these profiles, we have given each a letter grade for their effort this Congress, based on various factors, which you will find in What Is Thomas Looking For?
 These letter grades are probably pretty familiar to you if you have ever been a school student (we hope the answer to that is we all have!)